schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/faq.md

 <h3>RSVP deadline?</h3>
 <p>
-  Please RSVP by February 28th, so we can have an accurate headcount.
+  Please RSVP by March 7th, so we can have an accurate headcount.
 </p>

 <h3>Can I make pictures?</h3>